43

 The Platinum Jubilee

-London is taking part in the celebrations of the Platinum Jubilee of Queen Elizabeth II, 70 years of reign, something never seen before in the UK.
+London is taking part in the celebrations for Queen Elizabeth II's Platinum Jubilee - 70 years of reign, the like of which has never been seen in the UK before.

-The capital is inaugurating a new subway line, the Elizabeth Line, a sort of equivalent of our local RER that connects 100 km from Reading to Heathrow
+The capital is inaugurating a new subway line, the Elizabeth Line, a sort of equivalent to our local RER, linking 100 km from Reading to Heathrow.

 6 septembre 2022